sbabcock23/pytryfi/README.md

 * converted approriate variables to integers, floats and dates
 * created function to set the LED color on the collar
 * created function to turn on/off LED on a collar

+## 0.0.2
+Initial version of the TryFi interface that gathered basic information about the pets, collars and bases.